stevecrawshaw/vs-code-setup/README.md

 You can add new packages with `uv add <package>`, e.g. `uv add pandas`.
 You might need to do this as you develop code, and you get a message saying that a package is missing.

-How this works is that uv looks at the pyproject.toml file to see what packages are listed there, and installs them into the .venv.
+UV looks at the pyproject.toml file to see what packages are listed there, and installs them into the .venv.
 It also updates the lock file (uv.lock) to ensure that the exact versions of packages are recorded.
 If your venv becomes corrupted you can simply delete it and use `uv sync` to recreate it.
 If you get a cryptic message about hardlink failures, you may need to delete the uv.lock file and then run `uv sync` again.
+If you get a message about cache you can do `uv cache clean`.

 Don't forget that **if you are running tools from the command line which are installed in the .venv** you need to activate the virtual environment first, e.g. on Windows Powershell: